 Market data listeners – with implementations for FIX 4.2 – 5.0SP2, ITCH and soon Interactive Brokers.

-A basic orderbook implementation – an orderbook that can handle input from each exchange and maintain the orderbook using updates from the exchange.
+A basic orderbook implementation – the orderbook handle input and updates from each exchange.

 Market data broadcast – ZeroMQ is used as the transport layer to broadcast market data messages and synchronize communications.